quii/learn-go-with-tests/arrays-and-slices.md

 ```

 In this implementation, we are worrying less about capacity.
 We start with an
-empty slice \(defined in the function signature\) and append to it the result of
-`Sum` as we work through the varargs.
+empty slice `sum` and append to it the result of `Sum` as we work through the varargs.

 Our next requirement is to change `SumAll` to `SumAllTails`, where it now
 calculates the totals of the "tails" of each slice.
 The tail of a collection is